 Contrary to what others think.
 Divorce is not the end of the story.
 It is the start of a new chapter in someone’s life.
 Flipping the page might not be easy so we’re going to start by looking at ways to move on and heal yourself and then ways to bring you both back together.

 I’m going to be giving some general advice here which I really do think can offer help.
-If you’d like to get more specific on your marriage then take a moment to tell me what you’re going through.
+If you’d like to get more specific on your marriage (and what we can do to get things back on track) take a moment to take the marriage assessment quiz.

 Focusing on Yourself For Now